Ulcinj Gay Travel

 You will need to have access to a car to reach the Ulcinj gay and nudist beaches.
 If you’re able, I recommend renting a vehicle while in Montenegro anyway!

 Here you’ll find a small parking lot and a steep path down to two rocky alcoves.
 Ratac gay beach is also a nudist beach, so you will find the typical free-spirited people all around.

 It’s not a very busy place, but it is where local gays in Montenegro hang out.
 I visited in July and there were more than a dozen dudes hanging around.

 Ada Bojana Nudist Beach

 A second gay beach option is Bojana Island.
 There is a huge nudist beach and nudist resort called Ada Bojana on the western tip of Bojana Island.
 On the beach in front of the resort, it is actually mandatory to be completely naked.
-Ada Bojana is not officially a gay beach, as no beach is named as such in Montenegro, but many gay locals in the region frequent this spot.

 The Ada Bojana Resort Beach takes being nude in front of their property very seriously!
 If you enter with clothing on, they will ask you to immediately leave the beach and can be quite aggressive about it.
 Remember, people are paying to stay in this resort for a reason.